A Rainbow in Deep Network Black Boxes: Numerical results

 In summary, the learned weight matrices are low-rank, and a low-dimensional bottleneck can be introduced without harming performance.
 Further, unsupervised information (in the form of a KPCA) gives substantial prior information on this bottleneck: high-variance components of the weights are correlated with high-variance components of the activations.
 This observation was indirectly made by \citet{raghu2017svcca}, who showed that network activations can be projected on stable subspaces, which are in fact aligned with the high-variance kernel principal components.
-It demonstrates the importance of self-supervised learning within supervised learning tasks \citep{bengion-unsupervised-supervised-transfer}, and corroborates the empirical success of self-supervised pre-training for many supervised tasks.
+It demonstrates the importance of self-supervised learning within supervised learning tasks \citep{bengio-unsupervised-supervised-transfer}, and corroborates the empirical success of self-supervised pre-training for many supervised tasks.
 The effective number of parameters that need to be learned in a supervised manner is thus much smaller than the total number of trainable parameters.
+It has recently been shown that better approximations of the weight covariances can be obtained by using supervised information, in the form of the covariance of function gradients \citep{belkin-science-agop-nfa}.